d46/blog/content/angular4-2018-best-practice-part-1.md

 ## Observable
-In the app-component file, we are using Observable to pipe callbacks from the store.
-Observable is working like Streams in any other additional languages.
+In the app-component file, we are using Observable to make a pipe callback and fetch the data by this callback from the store.
+Observable is works like a stream in any other additional languages.
 It is allowing us to chain more than one event instead of Promise chains.
 Observable also has the advantage over Promise to be cancelable.

+## Selector
+Use select operator to select slice(s) of state.
+It is a practical solution for the confusion of banana jungle problem.
+On the module, we update the current state.
+Afterwards, we have to find the related state in the whole store of every reducer.
+On conclude, using selectors prevent this repetition.

 ## app.component.ts
-Use select operator to select slice(s) of state.
-In that case we have only count state.

 ```javascript
 import { Component } from '@angular/core';
 import { Store, select, createSelector } from '@ngrx/store';